neurobagel/documentation/docs/infrastructure.md

 **Note:** Here we added the `--clear-data` flag to remove any existing data in the database (if the database is empty, the flag has no effect).
 You can choose to omit the flag or explicitly specify `--no-clear-data` (default behaviour) to skip this step.

-!!! tip "Tip: Double check the data upload by checking the database size"
+??? tip "Tip: Double check the data upload worked by checking the database size"
     === "Stardog"
         ``` bash
         curl -u "DBUSER:DBPASSWORD" http://localhost:5820/test_data/size?exact=true